-Small cars (hatchbacks) are said to be one of the most love car category and Indian car market is rewarded by many such spectacular models by various companies.
+Small hatchbacks are said to be one of the most loved car categories in India and we have been rewarded by many such spectacular models by various companies.
 When we get two or more cars in the same segment then comparison among them becomes very obvious.
 All the prospect buyers first tend to research about the product with every possible option available to them that suits their needs and preferences and then they decide which one they want to buy.

 By considering the same in mind, here we have brought the comparison between two of the most highly praised cars in the hatchback category.
-On the one side there is Hyundai Grand i10 which has been among the top seller for the South Korean car maker and running successfully in country.
-On the other side there is Maruti Suzuki’s Celerio that has made a blast since its launch in 2014 Auto Expo and company is still receiving outstanding numbers in terms of sales.
-Now, to further strengthen that, the company has launched the diesel variant too of Celerio hatchback.
+On the one side, there is 2017 Hyundai Grand i10 which has been the top seller for the South Korean car maker and running successfully in the country.
+On the other side, there is Maruti Suzuki’s Celerio that has made a blast since its launch in 2014 Auto Expo and company is still receiving outstanding numbers in terms of sales.
+Now, to further strengthen that, the company, later on, launched the diesel variant too of the hatchback which has been discontinued due to poor response.
+To up the ante, Hyundai has launched facelifted Grand i10 in India with subtle cosmetic changes and a new diesel engine.
 Let’s see what similarities or dissimilarities these two wonderful cars have.

-On the Contrary, the Hyundai’s hatchback is slightly costlier than Celerio and carries the price range between 4.66 lakhs to 6.70 lakhs.
+On the Contrary, the Hyundai’s new hatchback is slightly costlier than Celerio and carries the price range between 4.58 lakhs to 7.32 lakhs.
 Clearly, Celerio gains one point over Grand i10 here.

-Coming to their mechanical powers, the Grand i10 is equipped with a 1.2 liter Kappa dual VTVT petrol engine and churns out the max output of 81bhp n 113.7Nm while its another unit is diesel fuel which is a 1.1 liter CRDi diesel unit developing the max power and peak torque of 70bhp and 159.8Nm, respectively.
+Coming to their mechanical powers, the Grand i10 is equipped with a 1.2 liter Kappa dual VTVT petrol engine and churns out the max output of 81bhp n 113.7Nm while its another unit is all new diesel fuel which is a 1.2 liter CRDi diesel unit developing the max power and peak torque of 74bhp and 190Nm, respectively.

 As per their fuel economy is concerned, Maruti Suzuki always scores more than others.
 Same applies with its new Celerio which is offering impressive mileage figures of 23.1 km/l while the Grand i10 petrol returns 18.9 km/l of mileage.
-Additionally, the diesel Grand i10 offers 24km/l of mileage but Maruti Suzuki beat the beast here as well with 27.62 KMPL of mileage which is not only the best in segment but it is India’s highest till date for any car.
+Additionally, the diesel Grand i10 offers 24.9km/l of mileage while Celerio diesel has been discontinued so there’s no point comparing its fuel efficiency.

 All mileage figures mentioned above are ARAI Certified.

-Both cars are city cruisers; they are easy to maneuver in city and even in tight parking spots.
-But on highways Grand i10 rides way better than Celerio as it becomes a bit bouncy and noisy on higher speeds.
-The Celerio two and three cylinder doesn’t run as silky as Hyundai’s four cylinder power house.
+Both cars are city cruisers; they are easy to manoeuvre in the city and even in tight parking spots.
+But on highways, Grand i10 rides way better than Celerio as it becomes a bit bouncy and noisy at higher speeds.
+The Celerio two and three cylinder doesn’t run as silky as Hyundai’s four-cylinder power house.
 Hence, it’s no need now to say anything more about this trendy Grand i10.

 On the contrary, Maruti’s hatchback Celerio which has few strong points on its side such as the AMT gearbox which ensures its balanced handling on road and the reliability.
-Maruti’s excellent after sale services of which can definitely be the reason of Celerio’s more score.
-Apart from these, Maruti Celerio is light, agile and it’s really rev happy to drive under 4000rpm.
+Maruti’s excellent after sale services of which can definitely be the reason for Celerio’s more score.
+Apart from these, Maruti Celerio is light, agile and it really revs happy to drive under 4000rpm.
 The cornering carving ability is pretty good on Celerio but lacks great braking performance like Grand i10.
 Overall the strongest point about Celerio is an AMT, fuel efficiency, low and mid range drivability and Maruti’s brand name.

 Space & Dimension: